 - With a stand mixer or hand mixer, combine sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Add egg, milk, oil, and vanilla extract and beat for 2 minutes.
 Add hot coffee or hot water, and beat until just combined.
 The batter will be thin.

 - Divide evenly between four prepared ramekins (I used a little over ⅓ cup batter per ramekin).
 Bake for approximately 20 minutes, until the top springs back when you touch them, and a toothpick inserted into the center comes out clean.
 Transfer the ramekins to a wire rack to cool completely.

 Frosting and decorating:

 - Run a thin knife around the edge of each ramekin and carefully remove each cake.
 With a serrated knife, gently cut the dome off the top of each cake.
 Discard or save the cake scraps for another use.

-- For the frosting: Beat powdered sugar and butter until smooth.
+- For the frosting: Using a deep bowl, with a hand mixer or stand mixer, beat powdered sugar and butter until smooth (starting the mixer low, then slowly increasing the speed).
 Add vanilla extract and 1 teaspoon of milk.
 Beat on medium speed for a minute or two, until light and fluffy.
 If the frosting appears too thick, add an additional teaspoon of milk.

 - Spread the frosting onto the top of each cake.
 You can leave the cakes in a single layer or stack them to make a double layer cake.
 Decorate the top with berries or sprinkles.